permalik/tymalik_primary/articles/0004-js-color-switch.md

 Building a color switch requires some form of user input.

-I chose to use a math quiz to prompt for such input.
+I chose to implement a math quiz to prompt for such input.

-After accurately answering questions, a series of color switches are produced.
+After accurately answering questions a series of color switches are produced.

 These switches allow a user to momentarily paint the background of the viewport.